TryGhost/Ghost/CONTRIBUTING.md

 <a name="raising-issues"></a>
 ## Reporting An Issue

-If you're about to raise an issue because think you've found a problem with Ghost, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.
+If you're looking to raise an issue because think you've found a problem with Ghost, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 The GitHub issue tracker is the preferred channel for [bug reports](#bugs), [feature requests](#features), [change requests](#changes) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **search for existing issues**.
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.

 * Please **do not** use the issue tracker for personal support requests (use